01 of 05

 Continue to 4 of 5 below.

-- Mini Pork Pies: There's something special about pork pies.
-This recipe is adapted to make miniature versions of this British staple.
+- Mini pork pies: There's something special about pork pies.
+Make miniature versions for your cricket tea.

 04 of 05